wilhelm-lab/PROSPECT/README.md

 prods.download_dataset('retention-time', SAVE_PATH)
 ```

-- To download data for MS/MS spectrum prediction:
+- To download data for MS/MS spectrum prediction (includes both metadata and spectra):
 ```
 prods.download_dataset('all', SAVE_PATH)
 ```

 - To download only one of the 12 packages (for a faster download and a smaller dataset to experiment with), enter a substring from the package name, package names are in [Zenodo](https://doi.org/10.5281/zenodo.6602020).
-For example to download the package TUM_missing_first, the following would download the meta data file and the annotations zip files, then extract all annotation files.
+For example to download the package TUM_missing_first, the following would download the meta data file for the specfic package:
 ```
 prods.download_dataset('retention-time', SAVE_PATH, 'missing')
 ```